• Skip to primary navigation

 What is the Centrifusion?

-By simply the touch of a button, the Centrifusion technology reads the bar code around the capsule's rim and rotates it around 7000 RPM (rotations per minutes).
-It automatically adjusts the parameters around that particular capsule and gently brews and extract the coffee to its perfection.
+By simply the touch of a button, the Centrifusion technology reads the bar code around the capsule’s rim and rotates it around 7000 RPM (rotations per minute).
+It automatically adjusts the parameters around that particular capsule and gently brews and extracts the coffee to its perfection.

 Auto Shut-Off Feature